Buggyboi139/whittemore-painting/README.md

 # Whittemore Painting

 ## Overview
-A static brochure web application developed and deployed for a local residential and commercial painting contractor.
-The site is designed to provide critical business information, portfolio imaging, and contact routing with maximum uptime and zero maintenance overhead.
+Live at https://whittemorepainting.com A static brochure web application developed and deployed for a local residential and commercial painting contractor (my uncle).
+The site is designed to provide information, portfolio imaging, and contact routing with maximum uptime and zero maintenance overhead.

 ## Architecture & Deployment
 The application is intentionally engineered as a purely static deployment, prioritizing speed, reliability, and security over complex dynamic rendering.